About the collection

 The Map and Government Information Library maintains the largest collection of aerial photography of the State of Georgia outside of the National Archives.
-The paper collection consists of over 230,000 photos from the late 1930s through the mid-1990s.
-The aerial photographs in the Map and Government Information Library were produced by a variety of state and federal agencies, including the U.S. Department of Agriculture and the U.S. Geological Survey, as well as for projects done by academics and private companies.
+The collection consists of over 230,000 photos from the late 1930s through the mid-1990s, produced by a variety of state and federal agencies, including the U.S. Department of Agriculture and the U.S. Geological Survey, as well as academics and private companies.

 Select a county from the list below for detailed information about our holdings for the late 1930s through the mid-1990s.
 Also, please consult the Legend for Aerial Photography Holdings for information about the fields and codes used on the county holdings pages.

 Other sources for aerial photographs

 Planning Atlanta – 1949 Aerial Mosaic and Photographs (Georgia State University)

 - Our Aerial Photography and Remote Sensed Imagery guide can direct you to sources for those materials.